Chemistry Major (B.S.)

 https://ceps.unh.edu/chemistry/program/bs/chemistry-major

 The B.S.
 Chemistry degree is certified by the American Chemical Society and provides a deep, rigorous experience that prepares students for graduate work or a career in chemical industry and related fields.
-The curriculum offers thorough training in the major fields of chemistry, covering analytical, inorganic, organic, and physical chemistry, as well as biochemistry.
-Students gain laboratory experience in molecular synthesis and characterization, analytical and instrumental methods, physical chemical measurements and data analysis, and spectroscopy.
+The curriculum offers thorough training in the major fields of chemistry, covering analytical, inorganic, organic, and physical chemistry, as well as biochemistry and chemical biology.
+Students gain laboratory experience in molecular synthesis and characterization, chemical biology, analytical and instrumental methods, physical chemical measurements and data analysis, and spectroscopy.
 At the same time, the program requires students to participate in scientific inquiry, via both advanced laboratory experiences and independent research.

 Code | Title | Credits |